-Interest is paid in terms of the rules of the scheme on the personal medical savings accounts on a monthly basis, based on the effective interest method.
+Interest is accrued to the member in terms of the rules of the scheme on the personal medical savings accounts on a monthly basis, based on the effective interest method.

-It is estimated that claims to be paid out of members' personal medical savings accounts in respect of claims incurred in 2020 but not recorded amount to R5 524 033 (2019: R5 738 040).
+It is estimated that claims to be paid out of members' personal medical savings accounts in respect of claims incurred in 2021 but not recorded amount to R3 980 188 (2020: R5 524 033).